mlcommons/inference/language/llama3-405b/README.md

 ### Docker Run

 A dockerfile is provided, along with scripts to help launch it.
-First, add any docker volume mounts you want in `launch.sh`.
+First, add any docker volume mounts you want in `launch_docker.sh`.
 There is a section at the top of the file that looks like:
 ```
 # Add any volume mounts here with the following syntax
 # /path/to/src:/path/to/dir/in/container